 Before the board makes a decision in matters assumed to be of significant importance for the purpose of the enterprise/company, or which will significantly change the character of the activities, the matter must be put before the ministry representing the state's ownership in accordance with the State Enterprise Act.

-(8) THE CORPORATE ASSEMBLY AND BOARD OF DIRECTORS, COMPOSITION AND INDEPENDENCE
+(8) CORPORATE ASSEMBLY AND BOARD OF DIRECTORS: COMPOSITION AND INDEPENDENCE

-The State Enterprise Act stipulates that state-owned enterprises shall be governed by a board and a general manager.
+The State Enterprise Act stipulates that state-owned enterprises shall be governed by a board and a chief executive officer.
 Pursuant to the Limited Liability Companies Act, Statkraft AS has entered into an agreement with its employees’ trade unions stipulating that the company will not have a corporate assembly.
 Three of the Board's nine members are elected by the employees based on the agreement that the company will not have a corporate assembly.

-The State emphasises expertise, capacity and diversity based on the company's distinctive character when State selects people to sit on the companies' boards.
-The goal is for the board of each company, overall, to represent the desired expertise based on the company’s objective, business segment, challenges and the State's ownership goals.
+The State emphasises competence, capacity and diversity based on the company's distinctive character when the State selects people to sit on the companies' boards.
+The goal is for the board of each company, to collectively represent the desired expertise based on the company’s objective, business area, challenges and the State's ownership goals.
 Emphasis is e.g. placed on selecting representatives with broad-based experience from commerce and industry for companies with commercial goals.

 The Storting has decided that members of the Storting should not be appointed to offices in companies that are subject to the Storting's control.
 It is also assumed that ministers will resign from such offices when elected into the Government and also cannot be selected for new offices.
 The same applies to state secretaries.

-There are provisions stipulating that public officials and civil servants employed in a ministry or the Central Administration in general, who deal with matters concerning the enterprise as part of their job, or that are working in a ministry or other Central Administration agency that regularly processes matters of significance for the company or the industry sector in question, cannot be elected to the company's board, see Meld.
-St. 27 (2013-2014) Et mangfoldig og verdiskapende eierskap (white paper on the government’s governance).
+There are provisions stipulating that senior officials and civil servants employed in a ministry or the Central Administration in general, who deal with matters concerning the enterprise as part of their job, or that are working in a ministry or other Central Administration agency that regularly processes matters of significance for the company or the industry sector in question, cannot be elected to the company's board, see the White Paper, Meld.
+St. 27 (2013-2014) Et mangfoldig og verdiskapende eierskap (Diverse and value-creating ownership).

 The President and CEO and senior executives of Statkraft are not members of Statkraft's Board.

-Board members are elected for terms of two years and can be re-elected.
+Board members are normally elected for terms of two years and can be re-elected.

 (9) THE WORK OF THE BOARD OF DIRECTORS